ceramicnetwork/CIPs/CIPs/CIP-11/CIP-11.md

 ## Security Considerations

 The main security consideration here is the encrypted *references*.
 Since the content encryption of each individual document is defined by [CIP-XX](#) we won't go into detail about that here.
-The mappings to these *references* and the encrypted data in the *Data Set Keychain* is however important to consider.
-If an application want's access to encrypted definition `A` with DocID `docA` they have to request permission using the `did_authenticate` method of **EIP-2844** setting `paths = ["/idx/<docA>"]`.
-This will allow the app to request the particular JWE in the *Data Set Keychain* that corresponds to definition `A`.
-Request to decrypt any other JWE in the array will result in authentication denied.
-Once the correct JWE is decryped the app can find the correct *reference* using the `mapKey`, and decrypt it's content using the `contentKey`.

-This system does add a bit of overhead since the app can not know beforehand which JWE to decrypt and have to try all of them.
-This is considered acceptable for now since it allows us to not compromise security.
+The array of JWEs in the *IDX Keychain* does add a bit of overhead since the app can not know beforehand which JWE to decrypt and have to try all of them.
+This is considered acceptable for now since it allows us to not compromise on security and privacy.
 Additional protocols for more efficient selective disclosure of data sets can be considered in future CIPs or updates to **EIP-2844**.

 ## Suggested Usages